StormCreeper/Volumetric-Cloud-Rendering/README.md

 - Compute the texture in a compute shader
 ## Todo
 - More accurated cloud volume generation with different kinds of noise
+- Different heights of clouds (for the moment, they lie on a plane)
 - Render the clouds at quarter resolution to speedup the rendering pass
+- Flight simulator ??
 ## Renders
 Here are some renders with a basic density function and colored lights
 ![Render 1](images/Render1.png)